joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 /* USER CODE END defaultTask */
 ```

-After that you can go to the [How to flash and debug](#how-to-flash-and-debug) section, flash the firmware and open some serial monitor to see the "Hello World!" message.
+After completing these steps, proceed to the [How to Flash and Debug](#how-to-flash-and-debug) section.
+Flash the firmware to the board and open a serial monitor to verify that the message **"Hello World!"** is being printed.

 ### Change base CMake to Performance (Optional)

-This step is optional, it may depend on your application, since by default CubeMX will generate its base cmake using flags `-O0 -g3` it may sometimes generate code that is not optimized after the compilation.
-By default this is good for micro controllers since a lot of times compiler can cut code away when optimizing thinking that its not needed, and `-O0` will block the compiler to do it.
-But the code may be slow, so as a lot of applications, like in my case need high performance, and I don't care that much if my code is larger, I recommend in this case to change to `-Ofast` to get the best performance possible.
-Bu be carefull since this will make much easy to have strange bugs and parts of the code suddenly stop working since the compiler may optimize thinks that are not cleary stated as volatile and other loops.
-This does not directly conveys to this doc, but as we want to saturate the link and extract best performance from the board, I recommend to change it.
-For your application take the following consideration:
+This step is optional and should be considered based on the specific needs of your application.

+By default, **STM32CubeMX** generates the base CMake configuration using the flags `-O0 -g3`, which disables optimizations.
+This setting is generally suitable for microcontrollers, as aggressive optimizations can result in code being removed if not explicitly marked (e.g., `volatile`), potentially leading to unexpected behavior.
+However, it may also result in slower execution.

+If your application requires **maximum performance** and **code size is not a concern**, it is recommended to change the optimization level to `-Ofast`.
+Be aware that this can introduce subtle bugs due to compiler optimizations, especially in sections of code that depend on side effects or precise timing.

+Use the following guidelines to decide:

-- Do you need the maximum performance possible?
+- **Do you need the maximum performance possible?**
-  - Yes: Change to `-Ofast`
+  - **Yes:** Use `-Ofast`
-  - No: Keep as is
+  - **No:** Keep the default settings

-- Do you need minimum resource usage or low power consumption?
+- **Do you need to minimize resource usage or power consumption?**
-  - Yes: Keep as is
+  - **Yes:** Keep the default settings
-  - No: Change to `-Ofast`
+  - **No:** Use `-Ofast`

-If you decide to change, go to the `firmware/cmake/gcc-arm-none-eabi.cmake` file and make following changes:
+To enhance performance through optimization, open the `firmware/cmake/gcc-arm-none-eabi.cmake` file and apply the following modifications:

 Remove the following lines:
 ```diff